-The three cars of the dinner train are all steel-skirted cars built by the Budd Company in the late 1940s after World War II.
+The passenger cars of the dinner train are all steel-skirted cars built by the Budd Company in the late 1940s after World War II.
 They have been refurbished extensively by R. J. Corman Railroad Company, far exceeding the original interior design.
 The RJC-007 was built for the Pennsylvania Railroad in 1941 as a 54-seat day coach.
 The RJC-021, built in 1948, was used on the El Capitan train by the Santa Fe Railroad and has been outfitted with the most up-to-date equipment to serve as our kitchen car.
 The RJC-777 was refurbished and added to the dinner train in May of 1992.

 A CAPTIVATING & ENJOYABLE EXPERIENCE!

 CHECK OUT SOME OF OUR DELICIOUS MENU ITEMS

 Locally raised prime rib slow-roasted using a secret Corman recipe (additional jus dipping sauce), served with a baked potato and a Kentucky summer vegetable medley.

 - Gluten Free